 Last summer I had been called to speak at a middle school in a neighbourhood stifled with poverty and violence.
 A young man who had attended the school many years prior had recently opened fire inside the food court of the Eaton Centre, Toronto’s largest shopping mall, killing two people on a busy Saturday afternoon.

 I stood waiting for the Grade 7 male students to arrive.
 I watched two young boys pass by, imagining the now infamous former student walking this very same hallway years ago, walking toward a certain fate.
-I looked at essays written by the students I was to speak to, on display.
+I looked at essays written by the students I was to speak to, stare blankly back at me displayed on the wall.
 One pagers with titles like ‘The Fatal Mistake’, ‘The Victim in the Hood’…’The Demolition to a New Hope’

 My talk was about how we create suffocating ideas of being a man and the cycles of violence they were surrounded by.
 I played our video ‘How To Fight’ exploring how young men speak in a language of violence.
 I asked why are some guys are ready to lay their blood on the floor over something like a pair of shoes.
 A short 13 year old young boy, identified by classmates as a friend of the ‘shooter’ from days prior, stood up to respond.
 “It’s all about respect.” he stated as a matter of fact.